Basic Class Etiquette

 12. For a student to leave class, they must ask permission before doing so.
 For the student to leave their line they must bow to the Instructor and then step back never forward to leave class.
 Students also must never cut through lines, but step to the sides.
 The student must also ask permission before returning to their line.

-13. If a student arrives late for class, they must first pull their attendance card, stretch and meditate.
+13. If a student arrives late for class, they must first check-in for attendance, stretch and meditate.
 After that they must ask permission from the Instructor to join class.

 14. All Black Belts and adults must be addressed as "Sir" or "Ma'am".
 Also, you may address any Black Belt (Except Masters) using Mr., Mrs., and Miss before their last name.